 After a welcome address from Prof Andrew Church, the festival opened with presentations from two pairs of PhD students who had taken on the Opposites Attract challenge of working with a researcher from a different discipline on a project of their own design for seven weeks.
 Heather Baid (Health Sciences) and Akinyo Ola (Business School) focused on exploring staff wellbeing and social auditing within the healthcare sector, a project that brought some of their overlapping research interests together.
 They presented their blog, discussed the project, future plans and what they’d gained from the experience.
 Robin Talbot (Environment and Technology) and Sandra Young (Computing, Engineering and Mathematics) focused on a shared interest in the environment for their project which used corpus-driven analysis, an approach from Sandra’s field, to investigate biofuels and deforestation in Brazil and representation of the issue in the news.
 Robin and Sandra presented their findings as a poster and spoke about the development of the project and what they’d learned from the collaboration.
 All four participants observed that working on an interdisciplinary project had proven to be surprisingly beneficial to their own research.
 Dr Ross English presented the winning duo, Heather and Akinyo, with the Prof David Arnold Memorial Prize of £500.

 Prof Tara Dean introduced the second festival event, the highly popular Three Minute Thesis (3MT).
 Seven students stepped up to present their research to a general audience in under three minutes, using only one slide, with topics ranging from cyber security to cruise holidays to drinking during pregnancy.
-You can watch the presentations on our 20 minute video.

 During the break, audience members cast their vote for their favourite 3MT presenter and browsed submissions to the annual research poster and photo competitions, both of which were also open to online voting by the wider university community.
 Festival newcomer, Bake your Thesis, drew a great deal of comment and attention, and looks set to become a regular festival feature.